Taipoon/NeoUdeler/README.md

 Command-line video downloader for Udemy Business, porting only the download functionality of FaisalUmair/udemy-downloader-gui.

+## This project is WORK IN PROGRESS

+We welcome pull requests and issues for errors, defects and any other concerns to improve the quality of NeoUdeler.

 # Requirements for running NeoUdeler

 - python 3.11 or higher